Docs/Admin Guide/Roles & Permissions

 Roles & Permissions

-SecureCodingHub uses role-based access control (RBAC) with three distinct roles.
-Each role has specific permissions within the platform.
+SecureCodingHub uses role-based access control inside each organization with two roles.
+Each role has a defined set of permissions across the admin surfaces and learner experience.

 Role Overview